im-ankitjaiswal/Netflix-Data-Analysis/README.md

 FROM netflix
 WHERE type = 'TV Show'
   AND SPLIT_PART(duration, ' ', 1)::INT > 5;

+IN MYSQL
+SELECT *
+FROM netflix
+WHERE type = 'TV Show'
+  AND CAST(SUBSTRING_INDEX(duration, ' ', 1) AS UNSIGNED) > 5;

+SUBSTRING_INDEX(duration, ' ', 1): This extracts the substring from duration before the first space.
+For a value like 10 min, it extracts 10.
+CAST(...
+AS UNSIGNED): Converts the extracted substring to an integer so that it can be used in a numerical comparison.
+> 5: Checks if the converted integer is greater than 5.
 ```

 **Objective:** Identify TV shows with more than 5 seasons.